joaopsys/NowStreaming/README.md

 NowStreaming
 ============

-Get instant notifications when your favorite streamers start streaming, and much more!
+Manage your favorite streamers, get instant notifications when they come online, and much more!

 NowStreaming is an extension that will greatly improve the way you manage your favorite Twitch streams.